 90% of the world’s trade is transported by ships.
-However, they contribute only 2% of the global energy-related emissions.
+However, they contribute only 2% of global energy-related emissions.
 So ships sound like an efficient and environmental-friendly way of moving goods around.
 And this is true until they start getting to ports.
-Here they encounter LOTS of problems that make the whole marine goods delivery process inefficient, unpredictable and environmentally sour.
-Today, we see logjams of ships waiting for days to berth in congested ports.
+Here they encounter MANY problems that make the whole marine goods delivery process inefficient, unpredictable and environmentally sour.
+We can often see logjams of ships waiting for days to berth in congested ports.

 These dumb ports can be made smarter by digitalization.
 Smart solutions exist to optimize their operations and reduce their environmental impact.
 What is now carried out manually, by spreadsheets, emails, textos and phone calls can be digitalized and made available in timely fashion to those who need it.
 The central actor, the one that should have access to everyone’s silo and be able to share the data with others, is the port authority.
 The best digitalization offerings are developed as a co-creation with port authorities resulting from public-private partnerships.
 The main issue is getting all the IT systems to work with each other.

-SAI has been working with UNIKIE to promote its system-agnostic smart port solution to countries outside the Baltics.
+SAI has worked with UNIKIE to promote its system-agnostic smart port solution to countries outside the Baltics.
 If you want to smarten the one you are managing now, POLO could be your port of call.